-EPA issued the CSAPR in July 2011, requiring 28 states in the eastern half of the United States to significantly improve air quality by reducing power plant emissions that cross state lines and contribute to fine particle and summertime ozone pollution in downwind states.
-The CSAPR requires 23 states to reduce annual SO₂ and NOₓ emissions to help downwind areas attain the 2006 and/or 1997 annual PM₂.₅ NAAQS.
-The CSAPR also requires 25 states to reduce ozone season NOₓ emissions to help downwind areas attain the 1997 ozone NAAQS.
-The CSAPR divides the states required to reduce SO₂ emissions into two groups (Group 1 and Group 2).
-Both groups must reduce their SO₂ emissions in Phase I. All Group 1 states, as well as some Group 2 states, must make additional reductions in SO₂ emissions in Phase II in order to eliminate their significant contribution to air quality problems in downwind areas.
+EPA issued CSAPR in July 2011, requiring 28 states in the eastern half of the United States to significantly improve air quality by reducing power plant emissions that cross state lines and contribute to fine particle and summertime ozone pollution in downwind states.
+CSAPR required 23 states to reduce annual SO₂ and NOₓ emissions to help downwind areas attain the 2006 and/or 1997 annual PM₂.₅ NAAQS.
+CSAPR also required 25 states to reduce ozone season NOₓ emissions to help downwind areas attain the 1997 ozone NAAQS.
+CSAPR divides the states required to reduce SO₂ emissions into two groups (Group 1 and Group 2).
+Both groups were required to reduce their SO₂ emissions in Phase I. All Group 1 states, as well as some Group 2 states, were required to make additional reductions in SO₂ emissions in Phase II in order to eliminate their significant contribution to air quality problems in downwind areas.

-The CSAPR was scheduled to replace CAIR starting on January 1, 2012.
-However, the timing of the CSAPR's implementation was affected by D.C.
-Circuit actions that stayed and then vacated the CSAPR before implementation.
+CSAPR was scheduled to replace CAIR starting on January 1, 2012.
+However, the timing of CSAPR's implementation was affected by D.C.
+Circuit actions that stayed and then vacated CSAPR before implementation.
 On April 29, 2014, the U.S. Supreme Court reversed the D.C.
 Circuit’s vacatur, and on October 23, 2014, the D.C.
-Circuit granted EPA’s motion to lift the stay and shift the CSAPR compliance deadlines by three years.
-Accordingly, CSAPR Phase I implementation began January 1, 2015 and Phase II began January 1, 2017.
+Circuit granted EPA’s motion to lift the stay and shift CSAPR compliance deadlines by three years.
+Accordingly, CSAPR Phase I implementation began on January 1, 2015, replacing CAIR, and CSAPR Phase II began January 1, 2017.

 Cross-State Air Pollution Rule Update